In running forums and Facebook groups across the internet debate rages on about what is the best kit for running an ultra marathon in.

 If leggings are part of the mandatory kit list then it’s a pair of The North Face Motus tights that I use for no other reason that I like The North Face products (bet you can’t tell can you!) and they were on offer at the time.
 Again something I very rarely wear but i know if something happens and my pace slows or the weather deteriorates then they are there waiting to spring into action.

 I prefer to run in a t-shirt rather than a vest as I find that t-shirts offer a bit more protection from chaffing rather a vest does.
 The North Face again is my go to t-shirt in their Better Than Naked Running T-shirt.
 This is very lightweight and the FlashDry fabric wicks away moisture quickly to keep you dry.
+These are awesome bits of kit.
+Incredibly lightweight and they wick away moisture quicker, yet because they are such lightweight they dry very quickly if they do get wet.

 Race pack and hydration vest